yuelchen/learn-java/README.md

 - [IntroExecutorService](https://github.com/yuelchen/java-api-library/tree/master/IntroExecutorService/src/com/yuelchen): example for assigning  runnable / callable objects for execution.
 The example uses random number generator to either return a result that can be retrieved once worker finishes running (callable) or simply executes steps and prints out result (runnable).

 ### List
-A java utility for an unordered collection of objects - data type.
+A java utility for an unordered collection of objects - data structure.
+- [IntroListTypes](https://github.com/yuelchen/java-api-library/tree/master/IntroListTypes/src/com/yuelchen/main): examples for different List implementations for managing objects.
+The examples all does essentially the same thing with a different approach logic-wise.
+   - ArrayList
+   - LinkedList
+   - Stack
+   - Vector
+   - CopyOnWriteArrayList